moodle-an-hochschulen/moodle-local_staticpage/README.md

 With this setting, you can configure local_staticpage to only serve static pages on a clean URL, using Apache's mod_rewrite module.
 See "Apache mod_rewrite" section below for details.

-### 4. Document list

-As soon as you have configured the document directory setting and saved your settings, this list shows all files which have been found in the document directory and their URLs.

-Additionally, the document list checks each static page if a browser is actually able to download and view it.
-If this isn't possible, the static page is marked with an error message in the document list.

 Create documents
 ----------------